 Before I conclude, here are some tips you might find useful for your JAMB CBT exam:

 Invest enough time in studying JAMB’s past questions.
 Because of this, we have made available EduPadi JAMB CBT App you can use offline and free JAMB past questions and answers in all JAMB subjects.

 Do not worry about using a computer because it is easy.
 But to get yourself familiar with it assuming you have not, I strongly recommend you practise JAMB CBT and also sit for JAMB mock exam before the main JAMB CBT exam.
 This will help you build your confidence level.

 Do not leave questions unanswered

-Alright, that is it, a guide on how to answer JAMB questions with computer.
-If you have any questions, suggestions or contributions, please drop it in the comment box below.
+Alright, that is it, a guide on how to answer JAMB questions with the computer.
+If you have any questions, suggestions or contributions, please drop them in the comment box below.
 Thank you.